 Suggested Replies (SR) are a way to add prepared responses the user can select from.
+They can help users stay on track with the conversation flows you've designed in your bot.

 In this article, we'll cover the following topics: